 garlic powder, onion powder, cumin, chili powder to taste

-a hint of cayenne pepper (
+a hint of cayenne pepper (less than 1/8 teaspoon)

 The Veggies